SqueezeLLM: Dense-and-Sparse Quantization: Ablation Studies

-While our method adopts the Optimal Brain Damage (OBD) framework to minimize the perturbation of the final output of the model during quantization, it is worth noting that the Optimal Brain Surgeon (OBS) framework can also be considered as an alternative.
-Most existing solutions for LLM quantization including GPTQ~\cite{frantar2022gptq}, AWQ~\cite{lin2023awq}, and SpQR~\cite{dettmers2023spqr} have utilized the OBS framework, which aims to minimize the perturbation of output activations in individual layers.
-In this ablation study, we demonstrate that the OBD framework is superior to the OBS framework.
+While our method targets minimizing the perturbation of the final output of the model during quantization, it is worth noting that minimizing the layer-wise perturbation can also be considered as an alternative.
+Most existing solutions for LLM quantization including GPTQ~\cite{frantar2022gptq}, AWQ~\cite{lin2023awq}, and SpQR~\cite{dettmers2023spqr} have used the latter objective, which aims to minimize the perturbation of output activations in individual layers.
+In this ablation study, we demonstrate that minimizing the final output perturbation is a superior objective to minimizing the layer-wise perturbation.

-Under the OBD framework, the optimization objective for determining the non-uniform quantization configuration can be reformulated as $\argmin_{Q} \lVert WX - W_QX \rVert_2^2$, where $X$ denotes a batch of input activations.
+When minimizing the layer-wise perturbation, the optimization objective for determining the non-uniform quantization configuration can be reformulated as $\argmin_{Q} \lVert WX - W_QX \rVert_2^2$, where $X$ denotes a batch of input activations.
 This object can be approximated as a weighted k-means clustering problem, where each weight is weighted by the square of the corresponding input activation size.
 This indeed results in the activation-based sensitivity/importance metric as in the AWQ framework~\cite{lin2023awq}.

-In Fig.~\ref{subsec:ablation-obd}, we compare the perplexity on the C4 dataset for 3-bit quantization of the LLaMA-7B model using the OBS framework versus the OBD framework.
-Across all sparsity levels obtained by adjusting the number of outliers being extracted, \OURS based on the OBD framework outperforms the alternative of using the OBS framework by a large margin of up to around 0.3 perplexity points.
+In Fig.~\ref{fig:ablation-obd}, we compare the perplexity on the C4 dataset for 3-bit quantization of the LLaMA-7B model using both objectives.
+Across all sparsity levels obtained by adjusting the number of outliers being extracted, \OURS based on final loss perturbation minimization outperforms the alternative of using layer-wise perturbation minimization by a large margin of up to around 0.3 perplexity points.